filakhtov/gentoo-use-docs/sys-devel/gcc.md

 This flag should be enabled because there are a lot of applications that depend on a C++ library and require a C++ compiler.

+### d
+Append `d` to the `--enabled-languages` option that is passed to the configure script.
+Build and install a `gdc` binary - the GNU D Compiler, and a `libphobos` library - the D run-time library.

+This flag can be safely disabled, unless there is a need for D language compiler.

 ### debug
 Pass the `--enable-checking=yes` option to the configure script.
 The compiler is built to perform internal consistency checks.
 This does not change the generated code, but adds error checking within the compiler.